clarity-h2020/scenario-analysis/README.md

 bower install
 ```

 Please note that installation may fail, e.g. if deprecated bower registry is finally shut down.
-In this case, the dependencies can be downloaded from [GiutHub](https://github.com/clarity-h2020/scenario-analysis/releases/tag/2.2). `node_modules.zip` has to be extracted into the repository root and `bower_components.zip` into the `/apps` directory.
+In this case, the dependencies can be downloaded from [GiutHub](https://github.com/clarity-h2020/scenario-analysis/releases/tag/2.2): `node_modules.zip` has to be extracted into the repository root and `bower_components.zip` into the `/apps` directory.

 ### Build Process

-The application be be built with `grunt build`, however this is not needed as mentioned avove.
+The application can be built with `grunt build`, however this is not needed as mentioned avove.

 ### Deployment on CSIS